Free and Almost Free Workshops for Minnesota Artists

 Springboard for the Arts has a workshop series called Work of Art.
-In the past, these workshops cost $45, however due to a funding opportunity these workshops are available free through the Hennepin County Libraries.
+In the past, these workshops cost $45, however, due to a funding opportunity these workshops are available free.
 Registration must be completed online.
 Classes fill up quickly but there is a waiting list.
 Artists who also show up to the workshop are allowed to attend without prior registration if the classroom is not too full.

 These workshops have a variety of topics including career planning, time management, marketing, promotions, legal considerations, recordkeeping and finances, business planning, pricing your work, funding, and social media.